-Our School District Intradistrict Enrollment Policy provides parents with some degree of choice about the school they want their children to attend.
+Our Intradistrict Enrollment Policy provides parents with some degree of choice about the school they want their children to attend.
 The policy provides a random, unbiased process to determine which students will be permitted to attend schools outside their attendance zones, called the “Intradistrict Lottery".

 Parents who want their children to attend a school outside their attendance zone should complete an application form, available at all schools and the District Office.
-You can find the current intradistrict transfer form at the bottom of this page.
+You can also find the current intradistrict transfer form at the bottom of this page (download and print).

-Bring your completed forms to the District Office at 301 W. Washington Blvd. no later than 5:00 pm on Friday, March 27, 2020.
-Applications received after that date (and by July 31) will be included in a second Lottery drawing on August 14, 2020.
+Bring your completed forms to the District Office at 301 W. Washington Blvd. no later than 5:00 pm on Friday, March 25, 2022.
+We will hold a drawing (Lottery #1) to randomly assign a number to each student on Friday, April 8, 2022.
+In the event there is not enough space for all students who have applied for a particular grade / site, those lottery numbers will determine which students will be approved.
+Any applications received after March 25th (and thru July 30) will be included in a second Lottery drawing on Friday, August 12, 2022.

 THE MAIN FEATURES OF THE POLICY INCLUDE: